4.5 Templates Variables¶

 Calculate Utilities' packages include configuration templates, which are grouped by action, such as configure a user profile, configure a package at install time, etc. To determine which template(s) should be applied, action variables are used:

-configures options in the user profile which do not depend on system configurationac_desktop_live
+ac_desktop_desktopconfigures options in the user profile which do not depend on system configurationac_desktop_liveconfigures options in the user profile which depend on system configurationac_desktop_installconfigures thecalculate-desktoppackageac_desktop_mergeconfigures a package

 Events¶